distribusion/retailer_api_documentation/source/includes/_bookings.md

             "id": "FRPARGBA",
             "type": "stations",
             "attributes": {
+                "station_type": "bus_station",
                 "code": "FRPARGBA",
                 "name": "Paris Gallieni (Bagnolet)",
-                "description": "Paris's internation bus station is located in the eastern part of the city, and is connected to the metro line M3.
+                "description": "Paris international bus station is located in the eastern part of the city, and is connected to the metro line M3.
 At the station, there is a taxi stand, a snack bar, and parking areas.", "street_and_number": "Av. du Général de Gaulle 28", "zip_code": "93170",
                 "longitude": 2.414311,